The Ultimate Guide to Iceland's Diamond Circle

 What Is The Diamond Circle?

-The Diamond Circle would never have been considered the treasure it is today without the omnipresent and active processes of Mother Nature herself; immense geological movement, crushing pressure, burning heat—all of this becomes immediately clear in the wake of bubbling hot springs, volcanic lake beds and dried lava fortresses.
+The Diamond Circle is considered the treasure it is because of the active processes of Mother Nature herself: immense geological movement, crushing pressure, burning heat—all of this becomes immediately clear in the wake of bubbling hot springs, volcanic lake beds, and dried lava fortresses.

 Visitors to Iceland may not all be aware of the Diamond Circle, a 260-kilometre (160mi) route that is widely considered to be the northeastern alternative to the famous Golden Circle sightseeing route.

-Of course, given the distance one must travel from the capital, the attractions on the Diamond Circle do garner less attention, something of a crime-against-nature considering their sheer drama, beauty and unique character.
+Of course, given the distance one must travel from the capital, Diamond Circle tours do garner less attention, something of a crime against nature considering their sheer drama, beauty, and unique character.

 So just what are these unmissable attractions?
 Well, the Diamond Circle is comprised of four major sites; Lake Mývatn, Dettifoss Waterfall, Ásbyrgi Canyon and the fishing town of Húsavík.